-Professor McCubbin teaches environmental law, administrative law, a climate change seminar, and other environmental courses.
+Professor McCubbin teaches environmental law and administrative law.
+She also helps students with preparation for the bar exam and with the academic success program.
 She has received both the Outstanding Teaching Award (2008–09) and the Outstanding Scholarship Award (2006–07).

 Her scholarship focuses on climate change and the Clean Air Act, and she regularly speaks on those topics at law schools and legal conferences.
 For example, she contributed an article to an SIU symposium on "EPA's Endangerment Finding for Greenhouse Gases and the Potential Duty to Adopt National Ambient Air Quality Standards to Address Global Climate Change."
 In addition, her article, "Cap and Trade Programs Under the Clean Air Act: Lessons from the Clean Air Interstate Rule and the NOx SIP Call," built on her presentation at a March 2009 conference on "Regulating Climate: What Role for the Clean Air Act?" sponsored by the Duke University School of Law and the Nicholas Institute for Environmental Policy Solutions.
 She also spoke at Lewis and Clark Law School’s conference on "The Clean Air Act at 40."